• Menu

 Area: UBC | Address: 6393 NW Marine Dr. | Website

 If all that isn’t enough, the grounds behind the museum feature two Haida Houses constructed by Reid himself alongside legendary ‘Namgis artist Doug Cranmer.
-Modeled on a 19th century Haida village, the beautiful structures overlook the coastal rain forest and the Salish Sea, for a stunning backdrop.

 Insider’s tip: Adult admissions are discounted from $15.00 to $10.00 on the last Thursday of every month from 5:00 – 9:00 pm.